Welcome to Albany Public Library

 Please note that meetings have moved back to the third Monday of the month!

-Next up for the February discussion will be The Whistling Season by Ivan Doig.
+Next up for the April discussion will be The North Woods by Daniel Mason.

 Turning Stones: Discovering the Life of Water, a Vermont Reads Talk